JBEI/edd/docs/Deployment.md

 Inside the administration interface, a few items should be modified prior to serious use of the application.

-1. Set the site name and domain in **Sites**.
-The default confirmation email will use `example.com` as the name of the EDD site, because that is the default value set in the Sites admin.
-Click through to **Sites**, and then through to **example.com** to edit the name and domain to match your deployment.
+1. Set the site name and domain in **Sites** via the Django Admin.
+The default confirmation email will use `example.com` as the name of the EDD site, because that is the default value.
+Access the Admin at `${EDD_URL}/admin/sites/site/`, and then click through the **example.com** item to edit the name and domain to match your deployment.
 2. Set **Brandings** to use.
-This admin section sets the logo, favicon, and custom stylesheets used in EDD.
+The admin section at `${EDD_URL}/admin/branding/branding/` sets the logo, favicon, and custom stylesheets used in EDD.
 Click through to **Add Branding** to upload these custom files and associate them with the default site set in the previous step.
-3. Create **Flat pages**.
-These are simple text pages to display in EDD.
-Here is where you can add pages containing information like Privacy Policies, Terms of Service, etc.
-4. Add **Social applications**.
-This section is where you can configure logins using OAuth from other services, such as Google, LinkedIn, etc. This will also require changes to `local.py` to add the Django apps for each login provider.
+3. Add **Social applications**.
+This section is where you can configure logins using OAuth from other services, such as Google, LinkedIn, etc. This will also require a settings override to to add the Django apps for each login provider.
 See the [django-allauth documentation][5] for more details.

 ## Custom Python configuration

-The following configuration options are specific to EDD and may be overridden in a `local.py`.
+The following configuration options are specific to EDD and [may be overridden][8].

 -   `EDD_ALLOW_SIGNUP` -- boolean flag; if True, self-registration of accounts is enabled.